-The report of the Statutory Auditor for the year ended March 31, 2023 does not contain any qualifications, reservations, adverse remarks or disclaimers.
+The report of the Statutory Auditor for the year ended March 31, 2024 does not contain any qualifications, reservations, adverse remarks or disclaimers.

-Particulars of loans, guarantees or investments made under Section186 of the Companies Act, 2013
+Particulars of loans, guarantees or investments made under Section 186 of the Companies Act, 2013

 Details of loans given, investments made, guarantees given and securities provided pursuant to the provisions of section 186 of the Companies Act, 2013 have been given in the notes to the financial statements.
-The Company has not made any investments during the year under review and the loans / guarantees given during the year were in accordance with Section 186 of the Companies Act, 2013.
+The Company has not made any investments during the year under review and the loans / guarantees given to its wholly-owned subsidiaries during the year were in accordance with Section 186 of the Companies Act, 2013.
+The details of the investments made and loans / guarantees given are disclosed in the relevant notes to the financial statements.